Reasons To Choose Us As

 16. What quality of materials and products does the contractor use?

 We are very particular about the quality of products and materials we use on our jobs.
 If it’s not good enough for our own homes, we won’t use it in yours.
 We are always pleased to share with you a bit about the brands we use and where we buy them.

-For an even more complete list of questions, and your obligations in the whole process, see my blog entries starting at: Choosing the Right Remodel Contractor (Parts 2-6)
+For an even more complete list of questions, and your obligations in the whole process, see our blog entries starting at: Choosing the Right Remodel Contractor (Parts 1-6)